Working to Meet Global Challenges in EducationJuly 29, 2019

 How we support Venezuelan children seeking refuge in ColombiaMarch 9, 2019

 The political and economic crisis in Venezuela has already driven over three million people into neighbouring states in search of safety.
-Some 1.1 million - half of whom are children - have fled to Colombia.
+Some 1.7 million people have fled to Colombia.
 Read on to see how War Child is helping them deal with their experiences….

 Prestigious UNESCO-prize awarded to our education programme with tabletsFeb.
 26, 2019